A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4

-Now in order to understand the difference in the dipole direction recovered when using simple fitting ($\hat{d}_s$) verses inverse variance weighting fit ($\hat{d}_w$), we compute the angular separation between the two dipole directions thus recovered as $ \alpha = \cos^{-1}(\hat{d}_s \cdot \hat{d}_w) $.
+Now, in order to understand the difference in the dipole direction recovered when using simple fitting ($\hat{d}_s$) verses inverse variance weighting fit ($\hat{d}_w$), we compute the angular separation between the two dipole directions thus recovered from a particular simulation as $ \alpha = \cos^{-1}(\hat{d}_s \cdot \hat{d}_w) $.
 We do so in both cases of fixed \nside=16 and varying \nside\ LVE maps.
 The results are presented in Fig.~[\ref{fig:apdx:sim-inv-var-alpha}] as found in isotropic (top row), pure dipole modulated (middle row) and low-$l$ dipole modulated (bottom row) CMB maps.
-Column-wise, the histograms of angular separation between dipole directions from a simple fit and inverse variance weighting fitting are shown for select disc radii of $r=4^\circ$ (first column), $14^\circ$ (second column) and $50^\circ$ (third column).
-This angular separation `$\alpha$' between the two schemes to fit the dipole from LVE maps for both cases of varying \nside (in \emph{black} color) and fixed \nside=16 (in \emph{red} color) are exhibited in each subplot.
-It is obvious from the figure that in most cases we recover the same direction whichever dipole fitting scheme is employed whether in isotropic or modulated simulations, though there seem to exist some outliers.
-Further there is again no major difference in the using fixed \nside\ or varying \nside\ grids in generating local variance maps for a particular disc radii.
+Column-wise, the histograms of angular separation between dipole directions from a simple fit and inverse variance weighting fit are shown for some select disc radii viz., $r=4^\circ$ (first column), $14^\circ$ (second column) and $50^\circ$ (third column).
+This angular separation `$\alpha$' between the two schemes to fit the dipole from LVE maps for both cases of varying \nside\ (in \emph{black} colour) and fixed \nside=16 (in \emph{red} colour) are exhibited in each subplot.
+It is obvious from the figure that in most cases we recover the same direction whichever dipole fitting scheme is employed either from isotropic or modulated simulations.
 Again this may be a consequence of the signal dominated CMB temperature data.
-This aspect should however be tested further in case of polarization data analysis.
+This aspect should however be tested further in case of polarization.

-Thus we have decided upon using the inverse variance weighing scheme to fit the dipole from LVE maps in this work.
-We will now try to find the distribution of the recovered dipole direction at different disc radii in the range $r=1^\circ$ to $90^\circ$ comparing the two cases of fixed \nside=16 and the varying \nside.
+With these in mind, in this work, we do the inverse variance fitting of LVE maps to estimate the underlying dipole using the diagonal elements of covariance matrix corresponding to that choice of disc radius `$r$' and \nside.